rickychien/comiz/README.md

 * [webpack] - module bundler.
 * [babel] - A compiler for writing next generation JavaScript.
 * [css-modules] - Modulize CSS.
-* [react-event-listener] - A React component for binding events on the global scope.
 * [react-swipeable] - Swipe bindings for react.

 ## Contribute